 Blake jumped up and offered Cassandra a hand.
 I was pretty sure he was trying to hook up with her, and I’m pretty sure she was going to let it happen.

 As we headed for the tracks, the only cars left in town were around the bar.
 As we walked past, we heard the jukebox thudding out a beat, and the place was really rocking.

 “Man, we should go in the back and see if we can sneak a few beers,” Blake suggested.

-He and Kyle claimed that they had done it a couple of times, but I never felt right about stealing from Mr. Maynard.
-The moment I got caught, he’d tell my folks, and I’d immediately catch hell.
+He and Kyle claimed they'd done it a couple of times, but I never felt right about stealing from Mr. Maynard.
+If I ever got caught, he’d tell my folks, and I’d immediately catch hell.

 “Leave it,” Cassandra said, and no one argued.
 She had a way of never having to explain herself.

-We fell in line along the tracks, and I fell in beside Bella.
+We stepped along the tracks, and I moved up beside Bella.

 “You really think the Umbrella Man is bullshit?” she asked.
 I could tell she was nervous.

 I leaned in and caught a whiff of her deep flowery perfume, and I had to really focus on the conversation.
 “This town isn’t really known for its high death count of people being killed by a ghost man with an umbrella.”

 We all fell quiet as we left the outskirts of town, and Cassandra, Blake, and Kyle slipped into a single file in front of us, keeping their eyes peeled up the hill.